PrinciplesDotDev/principles/principles/learn-in-public.md

 +++
-principle = "Learn in Public"
-tags = ["learning", "knowledge management", "personal growth", "individual", "epic"] summary = "Instead of keeping what you learn to yourself, share it as you go, for accountability, feedback, and networking." authors = ["sw-yx"]
+principle = "testLearn in Public" tags = ["learning", "knowledge management", "personal growth", "individual", "epic"] summary = "Instead of keeping what you learn to yourself, share it as you go, for accountability, feedback, and networking." authors = ["sw-yx"]